 Gareth Neal: These pieces were all handmade, with most of the work being done with a dimension saw a lathe, and a chisel.
 The hardest thing to overcome on these pieces was hollowing the vessels, this was done on a lathe by hand prior to cuts being made into the exterior to reveal the classical form.

 Gareth Neal: The future for crafts is one to celebrate.
 I believe there is a renaissance going on now.
 As the population increases and things around us become far from what we understand, crafted objects will have a unique place in the world and in people’s homes.
 We then continue to realize and understand the craft’s importance to our surroundings and well-being.

-The Vessels were featured for the exhibition Against The Grain: Wood in Contemporary Art, Craft and Design at the Museum of Art and Design in New York.
+The Vessels were featured in the exhibition Against The Grain: Wood in Contemporary Art, Craft, and Design at the Museum of Art and Design in New York.

 Interview with Gareth Nael.

 Images: Gareth Neal | Content Credits: Through Objects and Gareth Neal.